devnull-cz/c-prog-lang/modules/arithmetic-type-conversions.md

 ## Example 2

-If `long` is 8 bytes, and `int` 4 bytes, then `-1L < 1U` is true as you might expect.
-If both types are 4 bytes though, the relational expression is false!
+If `long` is 8 bytes, and `int` 4 bytes, then `-1L < 1U` is true as you might expect because `1U` is converted to a `long` because a `long` can represent all values an `unsigned int`.

+However, if both types are 4 bytes, the relational expression is false!
+The reason is that in this case, as both types has the same *integer conversion rank* (C99 6.3.1.1), the signed is converted to unsigned.
 See *6.3.1.8 Usual arithmetic conversions*, paragraph *1*, for the details.

-However, `-1 > 1U` is true because `-1` is promoted to `unsigned int`.
-Two's complement representation of -1 is:
+Two's complement representation of -1 in 4 bytes is:

 ```
 (1) take absolute value of 1	00000000.00000000.00000000.00000001